 Itchy skin, also known as pruritus, is a tingling or irritating sensation that provokes a patient to scratch their skin.
 While scratching typically provides temporary relief, persistent itching often makes the problem worse.
 Itching that is experienced throughout the entire body is likely a result of a systemic disorder and localized itching is commonly due to contact with an irritant.
 Blood tests or a skin biopsy can help determine the exact cause.

 Moles are a type of skin growth that appears throughout the body.
 They are typically brown or black in color and can appear alone or in groups.
 Most moles are benign and do not pose a health risk, however, patients can choose to have them removed for cosmetic reasons.
-After an examination and testing the mole for cancer, patients can discuss removal options with Dr. Booth.
+After an examination and testing the mole for cancer, patients can discuss removal options with the dermatologist provider.
 At Signature Plastic Surgery we offer treatment and removal options for all patients.
 Click here to learn more.

 Pediatric dermatology is a subspecialty that allows dermatologists to care for skin conditions of children.
 Many skin conditions appear more frequently in toddlers or adolescents than adults.
 In addition, children often require a different treatment method than adults.
 Whether for cosmetic or medical reasons, dermatology providers at Signature Plastic Surgery and Dermatology can help treat your child’s skin conditions.

 Psoriasis & Psoriatic Arthritis